-We want women to hear themselves in our stories, so we include a broad range of preferences, perspectives, interests and beyond.
-We always ground fantasy in reality because we think the most exciting, intimate, immersive moments are the ones we can all relate to.
+We want people to hear themselves in our stories.
+We ground fantasy in reality and show all kinds of preferences and interests because we believe the most exciting, immersive stories are the ones that you can relate to.

-We were friends before we were co-founders, and wanted something like Dipsea to exist far before we actually decided to take it on ourselves.
+We were friends before we were co-founders, and wanted something like Dipsea to exist way before we actually decided to do it ourselves.
 After dozens of late night conversations around Faye’s kitchen table, we decided to make Dipsea a reality.
-In January of 2018, we recorded the first six stories in that same kitchen—did you know how noisy fridges are?
-Yeah, we didn't either.
+We set out on a mission to empower women to tap into their sexuality more easily, and on their terms.

 Before Dipsea, Gina was a brand & design strategist, and Faye was a software engineer & researcher.

 Gina was always interested in the psychology of sexuality.
 She remembers having conversations with friends in college who hadn’t had an orgasm yet.
 Sure, their 20 year old partners probably still had a lot to learn about giving pleasure.
 But her intuition was actually to ask, “What are you thinking about in bed?”.
 Never having experienced erotica that inspired her own overactive imagination, she wanted to take a mind-first approach to sexuality.

 Faye was an economic researcher before majorly switching gears to become a software engineer.
 She was fascinated by romance novels, which have the most voracious readers in the world, but like Gina, wanted something that worked for her.